-In-Line fuses or over-current protective devices are installed in your RV storage battery hookup whenever the battery supplies 12-volt current to the RV.
+In-Line fuses or over-current protective circuit breakers are installed in your RV storage battery hook-up whenever the battery supplies 12-volt current to the RV.
 The in-line fuses will be located within 18 inches of the battery (power supply) for easy access and working room.